SIGN UP FOR OUR NEWSLETTER

 Vice President of Operations & Finance

-Heana previously served as an Interim Executive Director at Recovery Café San Jose and held several executive positions during her 16 years at Positive Coaching Alliance (PCA), including Chief Operations Officer and Chief Financial Officer.
-She led the national expansion of the organization from one to 18 chapters, in addition to overall management of the organization’s operations and finances.
-Prior to joining Parks California, she spent more than 15 years in executive management positions at information technology companies.
+Heana has over 35 years of operations and financial management and leadership.
+Previously she served as an Interim Executive Director at Recovery Café San Jose and served in several executive positions at Positive Coaching Alliance (PCA), including Chief Operations Officer and Chief Financial Officer.
+During her PCA tenure, she led the national expansion into 18 markets.
+Prior to PCA, she spent more than 15 years in executive management positions at information technology companies.

-Heana currently serves on the board of Adventure Scientists and is mentor to young executives.
+Heana serves on the Audit Committee of Sempervirens Fund and is a mentor to young executives.

 Sophia Blas